ibm-watson-data-lab/slack-analytics/slack-stats/README.md

     }
     ```

-4. Bind the service instance to the setup scripts
+ 4. Bind the service instance to the collection scripts

     * **Binding using a configuration file**
         * Locate file `vcap_services_template.json` in the `slack-stats` directory and rename it to `vcap_services.json`.